AustinCGomez/Python-File-Mover-CLI/README.md

 By running the `--move-folders` command you will be able to more entire folders(and folders within folders) with just a few clicks of a button.
 Just select your two directories with our convenient GUI for selecting directories and type --begin to launch the program.

-# Contributors
+# Contribute
-Thank you to all contributors to this project.
-It is with your time and effort that makes open source software great and heartwarming experience.
+A sincere thank you to all contributors to this project.
+It doesn't matter if you are simply changing some grammar in our readme or submitting code.
+All contributions are welcome and that is what make open source software great!
 <div align="center">
   <table style="border: none;">
     <tr>